-- Is locality really all-or-nothing?
-Recall Martin's Navajo sibilant harmony case. - Do we need a geometry to group features, or do we include in the evaluation metric principles that decide which features are favored to, say, spread together?
+- (Additional twist, explored further in Martin 2007: most of the agreement in compounds is already there in the underlying forms.) - Do we need a geometry to group features, or do we include in the evaluation metric principles that decide which features are favored to be referred to together in a spreading rule or an AGREE constraint?